 A profile is a collection of set configurations.
 You can have up to 30 profiles with different priorities and patterns.
-The profiles are listed to give an overview of name, priority and light settings.
+The profiles are listed to give an overview of name, priority, and light and siren settings.

 Create: Click to create a profile.

-You can't have two profiles with the same name.

-- Name: Enter a name of the profile. - Description: Enter a description of the profile. - Light: Select from the drop-down menu what kind of LED and Pattern you want. - Priority: Set the priority of an activity to a number between 1 and 10.
+Preview/Stop preview: Start or stop a preview of the profile before you save it.
+Note You can't have two profiles with the same name. • Name: Enter a name of the profile.
+Description: Enter a description of the profile. • Light: Select from the drop-down menu what kind of Pattern, Speed, Intensity, and Color of the light you want. • Siren: Select from the drop-down menu what kind of Pattern and Intensity of the siren you want. • $\triangleright$ $\Box$ Start or stop a preview of only the light or siren.
+Duration: Set the duration of the activities.
+Continuous: Once started, it runs until it's stopped.
+Time: Set a specified time for how long the activity will last.
+Repetitions: Set how many times the activity should repeat itself. • Priority : Set the priority of an activity to a number between 1 and 10.
 Activities with priority numbers higher than 10 can't be removed from the status list.
 There are three activities with higher priority than 10; Maintenance (11), Identify (12), and Health check (13).

-- Add : Add new profiles. - Delete and add :: The old profiles are deleted, and you can upload new profiles. - Overwrite: Updated profiles overwrite the existing profiles.
+Import: Add one or more profiles with predefined configuration. • Add :: Add new profiles. • Delete and add : The old profiles are deleted, and you can upload new profiles.
+Overwrite: Updated profiles overwrite the existing profiles.
 To copy a profile and save it to other devices, select one or more profiles and click Export.
 A .json file is exported.
 Start a profile.
 The profile and its activities appear in the status list.